 - Shared decision-making and patient experience.

-- Health literacy and digital gap.
+- Health literacy and the digital divide.

-Module 2: Needs-based assessment and design
+Module 2: Needs-based evaluation and design

 - Clinical cases and exploration of unmet needs.

-- Accessibility, adherence and inclusive design.
+- Accessibility, adherence, and inclusive design.

-- Gamification and patient engagement.
+- Gamification and engagement in health.

-Module 3: Practices and projects
+Module 3: Practice and projects

 - Role-playing: professionals and patients facing clinical alerts and notifications.